Vizzuality/marxan-cloud/docs/download-upload-clone/takeover-plan.md

 Currently, the pieces are "hardcoded". `ProjectMetadata` and `ProjectConfig` should always be there.
-For release 1, we planned only full project export and metada of its scenarios - nothing more, till full flow is implemented and tested - so the main scope of this is tu return relevant pieces if they are available for given project.
+For release 1, we planned only full project export and metadata of its scenarios - nothing more, till full flow is implemented and tested - so the main scope of this is to return relevant pieces if they are available for given project.

 1. This task may be connected/prefixed with https://vizzuality.atlassian.net/browse/MARXAN-833 - which is designed to do the same for underlying